TabbycatDebate/tabbycat/docs/installation/heroku.rst

 4. Import tournament data
 --------------------------------------------------------------------------------

-.. note:: This step is optional and there are other methods of :ref:`importing data <importing-data>`.
+.. note:: This step is optional and there are other methods of :ref:`importing data <importing-initial-data>`.
 However the following method is most useful for large tournaments where manual entry would be tedious.

 In order to use the ``importtournament`` command directly on the server, your data also needs to be on the server.
 The easiest way to get this data on to the server is to make a Git commit and ``git push`` it to the server.